History of New Jersey: Province of New Jersey

 From the colony of New Netherland, the Dutch interfered with Britain's transatlantic trade with its North American colonies.
 Insisting that John Cabot had been the first to discover North America, the British granted the land that now encompasses New Jersey to the Duke of York (later James II & VII), who ordered Colonel Richard Nicolls to take over the area.
 In September 1664, a British fleet under Nicolls' command sailed into what is now New York Harbor and seized the colony.
 The British encountered little resistance, perhaps due to the unpopularity of the Dutch governor, Peter Stuyvesant.
 After capturing the colony, Nicolls became deputy-governor of New Amsterdam and the rest of New Netherland, and guaranteed colonists' property rights, laws of inheritance, and the enjoyment of religious freedom.
 New Netherland west of the Hudson River was renamed New Jersey after the English Channel island of Jersey which Charles II of England, after having seen their loyalty to the crown, gave to the people of Jersey as a reward for having given him hospitality in the castle of Mont Orgueil before he was proclaimed king in 1649.
 The city of New Amsterdam was renamed New York (after the Duke of York).

-The original provinces of West and East New Jersey are shown in yellow and green respectively.
+The original provinces of West and East New Jersey shown in yellow and green respectively.
 The Keith Line is shown in red, and the Coxe and Barclay Line is shown in orange.

 Charles II gave the region between New England and Maryland to his brother, the Duke of York (later King James II & VII), as a proprietary colony.
 Later James granted the land between the Hudson River and the Delaware River that would become New Jersey to two friends who had been loyal to him through the English Civil War: Sir George Carteret and Lord Berkeley of Stratton.
 The two proprietors of New Jersey tried to entice more settlers to New Jersey by granting land to settlers and by passing Concession and Agreement, a document granting religious freedom to all inhabitants of New Jersey; the British Church of England allowed no such religious freedom.
 In return for land, settlers paid annual fees known as quitrents.
 The proprietors appointed Philip Carteret as the first governor of New Jersey, who designated Elizabethtown as the colony's capital.
 However, the two proprietors found collecting the quitrents difficult, and on March 18, 1674, Berkeley sold his share of New Jersey to the Quakers.